phrenchphry11/usgs-data/README.md

 You'll need Python 2.7, and other dependencies should be installed via Pip.
 Pip is already installed if you are running >= Python 2.7.9, but you can grab it [here](https://pip.pypa.io/en/stable/installing/).

-Dependencies can be installed by running
+Dependencies can be installed by running:
 ```
 pip install -r requirements.txt
 ```